-The Demands and the Complaints that comprise the Litigation generally alleged that the directors of MYOS breached their fiduciary duties by entering into the Merger Agreement, and MYOS and MAI disseminated an incomplete and misleading Form S-4 Registration Statement.
+The Demands and the Complaints that comprised the Litigation generally alleged that the directors of MYOS breached their fiduciary duties by entering into the Merger Agreement, and MYOS and MAI disseminated an incomplete and misleading Form S-4 Registration Statement.
 The New York Complaint also alleged MedAvail aided and abetted such breach of fiduciary duties.

-MYOS and MAI believe that the claims asserted in the Litigation are without merit, and believe that the Form S-4 Registration Statement disclosed all material information concerning the Merger and no supplemental disclosure is required under applicable law.
+MYOS and MAI believe that the claims asserted in the Litigation were without merit, and believe that the Form S-4 Registration Statement disclosed all material information concerning the Merger and no supplemental disclosure was required under applicable law.
 However, in order to avoid the risk of the Litigation delaying or adversely affecting the Merger and to minimize the costs, risks and uncertainties inherent in litigation, and without admitting any liability or wrongdoing, MYOS determined to voluntarily supplement the Form S-4 Registration Statement as described in the Current Report on Form 8-K on November 2, 2020.
 Subsequently, the Nevada Complaint and the New York Complaint were voluntarily dismissed.
-The remainder of the Litigation remains outstanding.
-MYOS and MAI specifically deny all allegations in the Litigation and/or that any additional disclosure was or is required.
+MYOS and MAI specifically deny all allegations in the Litigation and/or that any additional disclosure was or is required, and none of the Litigation remains currently pending.

-NOTE 11 - SHARE-BASED COMPENSATION AND WARRANTS
+NOTE 11 - EQUITY, SHARE-BASED COMPENSATION AND WARRANTS